OneGraph/onegraph-examples/packageinfo/README.md

 * [react-markdown-github-renderers](https://github.com/rexxars/react-markdown-github-renderers): A set of react-markdown renderers providing GitHub-like appearance

 ## Sharing links
-Searching for packages with automatically update the URL to include the package name in order to share it e.g.
+Searching for packages will automatically update the URL to include the package name in order to share it e.g.
 ```url
 https://packageinfo.now.sh/?package=graphql
 ```